solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1beta1/graphql.proto.sk.md

 ### RequestTemplate

-Deprecated.
-The GraphQL feature of Gloo Gateway will be removed in a future release.
+Deprecated: The GraphQL feature of Gloo Gateway will be removed in a future release.
 Defines a configuration for generating outgoing requests for a resolver.

 ```yaml